 10. The Glaciers

-The massive glaciers found around the world are not only the biggest resource of fresh water on planet earth, but they are also relics left from previous ice ages.
-In the simplest terms, once ice ages subside and every sheet of ice melts away, the glacial ice in most parts of the world still remains.
+The massive glaciers found around the world are not only the biggest resources of fresh water on the planet, but they are also relics left over from previous ice ages.
+In simple terms, once ice ages subside and the sheets of ice melt away, glacial ice in some parts of the world still remains.

-9. Rise of Himalayas and Ice Age
+9. The Rise of the Himalayas and the Ice Age

 8. Gigantic Fauna

-During the Pleistocene Era, which started somewhere around 1.8 million years ago, a series of ice ages occurred.
-The ice age also saw the rise of giant sized animals and birds – modern biologists call them Megafauna.
-Some of these prehistoric megafauna survive to this day in form of Elephants, Giraffes and so on.
+During the Pleistocene era, which started somewhere around 1.8 million years ago, a series of ice ages occurred.
+These ice ages saw the rise of giant animals and birds which modern biologists call megafauna.
+Some of these prehistoric megafauna survive to this day in the form of elephants, giraffes, and so on.

 7. Mini Ice Ages

-As it happens, even though ice ages are naturally occurring phenomena, they require an extended period of time with exceptionally low levels of carbon dioxide in the atmosphere.
-With the rate at which global warming is happening at present, the chances of such incredible dips in carbon dioxide are next to none.
+Even though ice ages are a naturally occurring phenomena, they require an extended period of time with exceptionally low levels of carbon dioxide in the atmosphere in order to occur.
+With the present rate of global warming, the chances of such incredible dips in carbon dioxide are next to none.

 5. Adverse Topography

-4. Rise of modern humans
+4. The Rise of Modern Humans

-First of the immediate modern humans – the Homosapiens showed up in Africa about 100,000 years ago and they started to truly thrive only about 10,000 years ago.
-In between these two points in time, they had to go through a Herculean ordeal of surviving an adverse and inhospitable environment for thousands of years.
+The first modern humans, Homo sapiens, showed up in Africa about 100,000 years ago and they started to truly thrive only about 10,000 years ago.
+In between these two points in time, they went through a Herculean ordeal of survival in adverse and inhospitable environments for thousands of years.

-Unlike other contemporary megafauna, the humans were neither huge nor furry enough for natural insulation from cold, but they were able to use their inventiveness to cope against some of the harshest climate.
-They were able to bear the brunt of the lowest temperature from the last ice age, especially around 25,000 to 15,000 years ago, when the mercury dipped bone chilling low.
-They were fast learners – they built warm shelters from mammoth bones and used animal fur for protection against cold.
+Unlike other contemporary megafauna, humans were neither huge nor furry enough for natural insulation from the cold, but they were able to use their inventiveness to cope with some of the harshest climates.
+They were able to bear the brunt of the lowest temperatures from the last ice age around 25,000 to 15,000 years ago, when the mercury dipped bone-chillingly low.
+They were fast learners.
+They built warm shelters from mammoth bones and used animal fur for protection against the cold.

-3. Longest Ice Ages
+3. The Longest Ice Ages

 2. Snowball Earth

-Other than the length of the ice ages, one of the more famous one is probably the Sturtian/Marinoan glaciation that lasted from 710 to 640 million years ago.
-In fact, this particular ice age saw such unprecedented scale of continental glaciations that even regions around the equator had massive glaciers.
-In fact, on a global scale, the average temperature used to be below -30°C – that is even colder than present-day Antarctica.
+One of the most famous ice ages is probably the Sturtian/Marinoan glaciation that took place 710 to 640 million years ago.
+In fact, this particular ice age saw continental glaciations on such an unprecedented scale that even regions around the equator had massive glaciers.
+In fact, globally, the average temperature was below -30°C, even colder than present-day Antarctica.